mircealungu/mircea/notes/The-Badly-Design-of-Everyday-Things.md

 ![](../docs/assets/wifi-on-off.png)

 And for what?
 Because it represents an on/off state?
-What about all the other menu items in all the other apps in the OS that also represent on/off states?
+What about all the other menu items in all the other apps that come with Mac OS that also represent on/off states?
 E.g. Show/Hide Sidebar/Favorites/Status/etc.

 In my opinion, Apple UX folks are being pedantic and achieving nothing but decreasing the usability with a minute.